FAIRmat-NFDI/nomad-material-processing/docs/explanation/schemas.md

 These three subsections are the backbone of the `VaporDeposition` process and they are usually inherited whenever a specific experiment requires to extend them.

-### nomad_material_processing.vapor_deposition.cvd.general
+### Chemical Vapor Deposition

-This module contains specifications of `VaporDepositionSource` and `TimeSeries` commonly adopted in CVD techniques:
+The `nomad_material_processing.vapor_deposition.cvd.general` module contains specifications of `VaporDepositionSource` and `TimeSeries` commonly adopted in CVD techniques:

 Sources for CVD are inheriting from `CVDSource`, that is in turn a `VaporDepositionSource`.